00ff0000red/SIMD.ts/README.md

 fullVector[3]; // 100
 ```

-Unless otherwise stated, every part of module uses runtime builtins or WebAssembly function calls in order to work.
+Unless otherwise stated, every part of the module uses runtime builtins or WebAssembly function calls to work.

-There are currently no scalar operations, but some polyfills may require them, and will be documented as such.
+There are currently no scalar operations, but some polyfills may require them and will be documented as such.

 Even if using scalar operations, they should execute faster than plain JavaScript, as they will only be on the WebAssembly side.

 All vectors have methods shaped after the normal JavaScript operations.

-They are literally stringified versions of the normal operations.
+They are stringified versions of the normal operations.

 ```ts
 import * as SIMD from "SIMD";